kyxap1/starred/README.md

 ## Java

-- [spoon](https://github.com/INRIA/spoon) - Spoon is a library to analyze, rewrite, transform, transpile Java source code.
+- [spoon](https://github.com/INRIA/spoon) - Spoon is a library to analyze, rewrite, transform, transpile Java source code (incl Java 8).
 It parses source files to build a well-designed AST with powerful analysis and transformation API.
-It fully supports Java 8.
-Made at Inria with :heart:, :beers: and :sparkles:
+Made at Inria with :heart:, :beers: and :sparkles:.
+Give Spoon a :star:!
 - [JJSchema](https://github.com/reinert/JJSchema) - A generator from Java Types to JSON-Schema using Jackson.
 - [gephi](https://github.com/gephi/gephi) - Gephi - The Open Graph Viz Platform
 - [elassandra](https://github.com/strapdata/elassandra) - Elassandra = cassandra + elasticsearch